Jash-2000/Git-and-Github-Tutorial/README.md

 # Git-and-Github-Tutorial
 If you are very new to git, read through the readme first.
 If you want to revise a topic, than you can go to any of the above topics.
 They contain detailed instrudtions for use.
+This tutorial is specifically for using Git using command line tools.
+Although, I have added links for using it with GUI tools and Web- based serveces as well.

 ## About VCS and Git